gitGNU/gnu_stribog/README.txt

 hw/packages/tp

-To all these files is applied the copyright and license notice placed earlier in this file.
+To all these files is applied the copyright and license notice placed earlier in this file. hw/sym/* and hw/packages should have also additional copyrights from their original and intermediate authors. it is very hard to figure out exact list of authors, because there is neither copyright notice in the files theirselves nor especially maintained lists of files with respective authors. all we could tell we are not original authors and the files are distributed under "GPL v2 or later". for using these files in your packages see discussions in the geda lists. stribog's authors' position is similar to the gEDA developers' one, namely, "the symbols/packages contain 'derived work' therefore are to be distributed under 'GPL v$(OUR_CURRENT_GPL_VERSION) or later', however the schemes/boards containing those symbols contain no such work and the symbols/packages empose no such restriction on them".

-NB most of the gEDA symbols (in hw/sym) and PCB footprints (in hw/packages) were not originally developped by stribog's author: usually he just slightly corrected files from gEDA and PCB libraries.
+Once more, MOST of the gEDA SYMBOLS (in hw/sym) and PCB FOOTPRINTS (in hw/packages) WERE NOT originally DEVELOPPED by STRIBOG'S AUTHOR: usually he just slightly corrected files from gEDA and PCB libraries. the AUTHOR DISCLAIMS his EXCLUSIVE COPYRIGHT on ALL those files. as a sequence, THEY CAN BE DISTRIBUTED under TERMS of 'GPL v$(OUR_CURRENT_GPL_VERSION) or later' ONLY.